HassanSE/SwiftUI-Fundamentals/README.md

 ## @Published
 - You add this wrapper to those properties that needs to announce the change in their state to the views and in turn force them to reload.

+## UIViewControllerRepresentable
+- Conform to this protocol when you want to integrate a UIKit's UIViewController into SwiftUI project.